Home > Fire Safety > “The Key Factors to Consider While Designing a Façade are Safety, Longevity & Maintenance”

-The building form although predominantly rectangular was softly articulated with tilted curve to make it as soft as possible.
+The building form although predominantly rectangular was softly articulated with a tilted curve to make it as soft as possible.
 The building edifice is largely clad with hollow ceramic tiles and ACP.
-Wooden louvers camouflaged with steel is used to cover the parking floors.
+Wooden louvers camouflaged with steel are used to cover the parking floors.

 Jain House Kolkata